ChuckBuilds/ledmatrix-baseball-scoreboard/README.md

 A plugin for LEDMatrix that displays live, recent, and upcoming baseball games across MLB, MiLB, and NCAA Baseball leagues.

+*Note: The season ended before I finished migrating this to a plugin so there may be issues to fix in the 2026 season*

 ## Features

 - **Multiple League Support**: MLB, MiLB (Minor League Baseball), NCAA Baseball